camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/06-history.html.md

 ### History Entities

-There are five History entities, which - in contrast to the runtime data - will also remain present in the DB after process instances have been completed:
+There are seven History entities, which - in contrast to the runtime data - will also remain present in the DB after process instances have been completed:

 * `HistoricProcessInstances` containing information about current and past process instances.
 * `HistoricProcessVariables` containing information about the latest state a variable held in a  process instance.